What is psoriasis?

 Psoriasis is a common, noninfectious skin condition.
-It causes skin cells to develop much more rapidly than normal and not fall off like they should.
-The cells build up on your skin’s surface, causing areas of thick, red skin called “plaques.”
+The most common type of psoriasis is plaque psoriasis.
+It causes the skin cells to develop much more rapidly than normal and not fall off like they should.
+The cells build up on your skin’s surface, causing areas of thick, silvery red skin called plaques.
 Plaques are usually itchy and covered with thick whitish-silvery scales.
 An overactive immune system is to blame for this process.

 Psoriasis can be passed from generation to generation.
 According to the National Psoriasis Foundation (NPF), if you or your child’s other parent has psoriasis, the likelihood your child will also have it is about 10 percent.
 If both you and your child’s other parent have the skin condition, your child’s chances of developing it increase to 50 percent, possibly even higher.